 5. Problem solving

 DigComp 2.1 is a further development of the Digital Competence Framework for Citizens.
-Based on the reference conceptual model published in DigComp 2.0, the European Commission now present 8 proficiency levels and examples of use applied to the learning and employment field.
+Based on the reference conceptual model published in DigComp 2.0, the European Commission now presents 8 proficiency levels and examples of use applied to the learning and employment field.

 The European Framework For the Digital Competence of Educators (DigCompEdu) is a science-based framework that describes what it means for educators to be digitally literate.
 It provides a general reference framework to support the development of educational digital competences in Europe.
 DigCompEdu is aimed at educators at all levels of education, from early childhood to higher and adult education, including general and vocational education, special education and non-formal learning contexts.
 The six areas which are in focus related to digital competences are: (i) Professional engagement, (ii) Digital resources, Teaching and Learning, (iv) Assessment, (v) Empowering Learners, and (vi) Facilitating Learners Digital Competences.
 As can be noticed six areas are presented and even both digital competences, subject specific competences and transversal competences.
 In addition, the framework covers both the educators and the learners perspectives.